Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

-This tutorial demonstrates how to install, manage, and use a full Linux environment on your Windows 10 PC with WSL2.
+This tutorial demonstrates how to install, manage, and use a full Linux environment on your Windows 10 or Windows 11 PC with WSL2.
 You’ll be running a Linux kernel and executing native applications while seamlessly sharing files and services with Windows code editors and browsers.

 Why Use Linux?